MacVicar History, Family Crest & Coats of Arms

 The surname MacVicar was first found in Argyllshire (Gaelic erra Ghaidheal), the region of western Scotland corresponding roughly with the ancient Kingdom of Dál Riata, in the Strathclyde region of Scotland, now part of the Council Area of Argyll and Bute, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Scotland to determine the rate of taxation of their subjects.

 Early History of the MacVicar family

-Another 249 words (18 lines of text) covering the years 1400 and 1685 are included under the topic Early MacVicar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacVicar research.
+Another 114 words (8 lines of text) covering the years 1400 and 1685 are included under the topic Early MacVicar History in all our PDF Extended History products and printed products wherever possible.

 MacVicar Spelling Variations

 The translation of Gaelic names in the Middle Ages was not a task undertaken with great care.
 Records from that era show an enormous number of spelling variations, even in names referring to the same person.
 Over the years MacVicar has appeared as MacVicar, MacViccar, MacVicker, MacVicer, MacWicar and many more.

 Early Notables of the MacVicar family (pre 1700)